timgarrels/gameprog-detective-bot/README.md

 source .venv/bin/activate
 ```

-- Use `pip install -r requirements.txt` to install all required python modules
+- Use `./manage.sh install` to install and setup the bot
 - Use `./manage.sh start` to start the bot
 - For more commands use `./manage.sh help`